Chijama/Koyar/README.md

 - **FAQ Section**: A frequently asked questions section to answer common voter concerns, including registration, polling unit locations, and voting procedures.

 - **Election Myths vs Facts**: An informational section dedicated to debunking common election myths and presenting facts, helping voters make decisions based on accurate information.

+- **Political Parties Information**: A detailed section providing information about the various political parties, including their history, ideologies, leadership, and policy focuses.

+- **Citizen Feedback Forms**: A feature allowing users to provide feedback on the voting process, candidate interactions, political events, and their overall election experience.
+This helps to gather voter sentiment and improve future elections.

 ## Challenges Faced